Areas of Practice

 18 Wheeler Accidents.

 In tractor trailer accidents, as in any type of automobile accident case, the insurance company will try to undermine injuries and settle the cases for as little as possible.
-Our ofﬁce handles 18 wheeler cases very aggressively and will hire the needed experts to maximize your recovery.
+Our ofﬁce handles 18 wheeler cases very aggressively and will hire the needed experts to properly present your case to a jury and increase the likelihood of a potential recovery.
 If we do not feel you are being treated fairly, we are not afraid to present your case before a jury.

 The Espinoza Law Firm handles personal injury cases where someone is injured due to someone else’s negligence.
 If you have been seriously injured as a result of someone else’s negligence, before you talk to an insurance representative, call us for a free consultation.